 - Flavor: These muffins are buttery, mildly sweet, and studded with melty chocolate chips and sweet juicy strawberries.
 If you love chocolate, don’t skip the chocolate drizzle on top.
 These muffins could basically be cupcakes in disguise!

 - Texture: Sour cream keeps the muffins light, moist, and fluffy.
-Because it leaves such a desirable texture, sour cream is my secret ingredient in many other baked goods like vanilla cupcakes, sprinkle cake, double chocolate muffins, and banana bread.
+Because it leaves such a desirable texture, sour cream is my secret ingredient in many other baked goods like vanilla cupcakes, 1-layer sprinkle cake, double chocolate muffins, and banana bread.
 Since we’re using 1 cup in this batter, the muffins are lighter than other muffin recipes that may use less sour cream.
 And if you don’t have sour cream on hand, Greek yogurt (non fat, low fat, or full fat) works as a wonderful replacement.

 - Ease: This is a recipe suitable for beginners.
 In fact, muffins are my #1 suggestion if you’re looking for a quick, fun, and easy baking recipe and that’s why I recommend them when baking with kids.
 Plus, I know you’ll appreciate that there’s no mixer required; you can whisk and fold this batter by hand.